vgrish/newChunkie/README.md

 Features
 -----------

 MODX internal getChunk has a speed problem if you call it multiple in a snippet.
-This could be even worse if you iterate through nested objects.
+This could be even worse if you iterate through nested objects and call getChunk every iteration.

+My approach to solve this, is to generate a parsing queue with a keypath during iteration and fill this queue with keypath based templates and placeholders.
+Replaceable placeholders are inserted directly and the ones with modifiers were replaced later during **one** finishing $chunk->process call.

 During my small tests the speed improvement with newChunkie was about the factor 3.5 with not nested getChunk calls.
-With one level of iteration the improvement was about the factor 4.
+With one nested level of iteration the improvement was about the factor 4.
+Maybe the impact is bigger with larger and/or deeper nested objects.
+If you want to check the preparing/rendering times, activate the `profile` option in the class and get these times for each queue stored newChunkie->profile.

+The class has also the option not to process uncached MODX tags (option `parseLazy`).
+So the processed result could be cached from the calling snippet/plugin and the uncached MODX tags were processed later by the MODX parser.

 Requirements
 -----------